gauravpatel2016/Terraform_Workshop/README.md

     </p>
     </details>

-22. Lets solve above problem first.
+22. Let's solve above problem first.
 Add another block for `Random String`.
 This block is not supported by Docker provider.
 You have to run a command which you already learned earlier after you add this block.
 Then run `terraform apply` Hint: [Random String](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string)

     [Solution](TF_BASICS/10.1-Random-Resource/main.tf)